CamDavidsonPilon/decision-weights/README.md

 ================

 It's clear that humans are irrational, but how irrational are they?
-After some research into behavourial economics, I became very interested in Prospect Theory.
+After some research into behavourial economics, I became very interested in Prospect Theory (see Chapter 29 of *Thinking, Fast and Slow*).
 A very interesting part of Prospect theory is that it is *not* probabilities that are used in the calculation of expected value:

 ![ev](http://latex.codecogs.com/gif.latex?E^{\\mathbf{Q}}[&space;Z&space;]&space;=&space;\\sum_{z_i}&space;q_i&space;z_i)